Important information about your registration

 - Self-refer if you need to

-- Complete the renewal application and pay your registration fee
+- Be ready to complete the renewal application and pay your registration fee

-Apply to renew your registration using your online account.
+Apply to renew your registration using your online account from 1 September 2021.

 You may also want to read our renewal FAQs.